u235axe/FeOFu/1_Languages.md

 - Warnings and error messages can get really confusing.
 - No standard binary interface (only C has one!)
 - Compile time programming is drastically different than runtime level.
+- No non-local returns.
+Only possible with exceptions, but they are not intended for regular flow control.

 ### Good parts